mikaelkrief/VSTS-DevOps-Labs/deploymentgroups/readme.md

 We will use ARM template to provision the below resources on Azure:

--  Six VMs (webservers) with IIS configured
+-  Six VMs (web servers) with IIS configured

 -  A SQL server VM (db server) and